shreya-20-2003/Nyay_Setu_Judicial_Ai/README.md

 # NYAYSETU – Intelligent Legal Assistant & Bias Detection Platform
-## Theme: AI for Social Good – Ensuring Equal Access to Justice in India
+## Theme: AI for Everything – Ensuring Equal Access to Justice in India

 JusticeAI (NyayAI) is an **AI-powered legal ecosystem** designed to democratize access to justice, enhance legal awareness, and reduce systemic bias in India’s judicial system.